Lie Back and Enjoy It

-Lie Back and Enjoy It is the second album by British-American blues rock group Juicy Lucy, which was released in 1970.
+Lie Back and Enjoy It is the second album by British-American blues rock group Juicy Lucy, released in 1970.

 Although several members of the band had been replaced since the release of their first album, most notably singer Ray Owen and lead guitarist Neil Hubbard, it was generally considered to be a respectable follow up to their eponymous debut album of the previous year.
-The bulk of the songs were written by the band, although the album does feature the addition of Willie Dixon's "Built for Comfort" and a cover of the Frank Zappa song "Willie the Pimp".
+Most of the songs were written by the band, and there were cover versions of Willie Dixon's "Built for Comfort" and the Frank Zappa song "Willie the Pimp".
 The album cover has a photograph of steel guitarist Glenn Ross Campbell.

 The album peaked at number 53 in the UK Albums Chart in November 1970.